w3c/trace-context/spec/20-http_request_header_format.md

     - Parse `trace-id` (from the first dash through the next 32 characters).
 Vendors MUST check that the 32 characters are hex, and that they are followed by a dash (`-`).
     - Parse `parent-id` (from the second dash at the 35th position through the next 16 characters).
 Vendors MUST check that the 16 characters are hex and followed by a dash.
     - Parse the `sampled` bit of `flags` (2 characters from the third dash).
 Vendors MUST check that the 2 characters are either at the end of the string or followed by a dash.
+    - Parse the `sampling-constant` (from the fourth dash at the 55th position through the next 4 characters).
+Vendors MUST check that the 2 characters are either at the end of the string or followed by a dash.

-    If all three values were parsed successfully, the vendor should use them.
+    If all three values required values were parsed successfully, the vendor should use them.
+If the sampling constant was parsed successfully, the vendor should use it.

 Vendors MUST NOT parse or assume anything about unknown fields for this version.
 Vendors MUST use these fields to construct the new `traceparent` field according to the highest version of the specification known to the implementation (in this specification it is `00`).